Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Simulation

+First, we consider the case where the steering torque resistance coefficient of the model $C_{M}$ matches the steering torque resistance of the plant $C$.
+Since the zero dynamics are exponentially stable for the parameters used here, as established in Section~\ref{sec2-zerodynamics}, the stability of the closed-loop system is guaranteed when $C=C_{M}$.
+The path following results obtained using the conventional method and the proposed method are shown in Fig.\,\ref{Path following control with and without MEC(C=200)}.

-both trajectories closely follow the target path, demonstrating that both the conventional and the proposed methods achieve accurate path following.
-In Fig.\,\ref{Following error(C=200)}, the following errors for both methods remain at approximately $0.02$\,m.
-In Fig.\,\ref{Path following control with and without MEC(C=200)} and in Fig.\,\ref{Following error(C=200)}, the red and blue lines completely overlap.
-As a result, only the red line appears visible.
+In Fig.\,\ref{Path following control with and without MEC(C=200)}, the dashed line represents the target path, while the red solid line represents the trajectory of the conventional method and the blue solid line represents that of the proposed method.
+Both trajectories closely follow the target path, and the following errors of both methods remain at approximately $0.02$\,m after the initial transient.
+In fact, the red and blue lines completely overlap, so that only one line appears visible in the figure.
 These results are consistent with the theoretical expectation based on the stability of the zero dynamics.

-Next, we consider the case where the steering resistance coefficient of the model $C_{M}$ differs from that of the plant $C$.
+Next, we consider the case where the steering torque resistance coefficient of the model $C_{M}$ differs from the steering torque resistance of the plant $C$.
 As in the previous case, the simulation results obtained using the conventional method and the proposed method are shown in Fig.\,\ref{Path following control with and without MEC(C=230)}.
 The corresponding path following errors are depicted in Fig.\,\ref{Following error(C=230)}.
 In Fig.\,\ref{Path following control with and without MEC(C=230)}, the dashed line represents the target path, while the solid line represents the actual trajectory of the plant.
 In Fig.\,\ref{Following error(C=230)}, the horizontal axis denotes the path length, and the vertical axis represents the following error.
-The red
+The red line corresponds to the conventional method, while the blue line represents the proposed method.